Chocolate Mint Layer Cake

 - In a large bowl, cream the butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in chocolate and vanilla.
 Combine the flour, baking soda and salt; add to creamed mixture alternately with milk and water, beating well after each addition.

 - Pour into prepared pans.
-Bake at 350° for 24-28 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 24-28 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.

 - For filling, in a small bowl, beat the cream until it begins to thicken.
 Add confectioners' sugar and extract; beat until stiff peaks form.
 Beat in food coloring if desired.
 Place one cake layer on a serving plate; spread with filling.
 Top with second layer.